MOLTED EMAIL

 molted webhooks update --id ENDPOINT_ID --enabled false

-Updatable fields: --url, --events, --enabled, --description.
+Updatable flags: --url, --events, --enabled, --description, --auth-type, --bearer-token.

 Delete an endpoint